waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Pit 4: (12, 13)

 ## Boulder 1 (ID 1) -> Pit 1 (11, 2)
-1. Push Boulder 1 DOWN to (11, 8).
+1. Push Boulder 1 DOWN to (11, 8) to open path south.
 [CURRENT]
-2. Move to (12, 8).
-3. Push Boulder 1 LEFT to (10, 8) WALL to clear the path.
-4. Solve Boulders 2, 3, 4 in their respective quadrants.
+2. Navigate to western/southern quadrants to solve other boulders.
-5. Push Boulder 1 back to (11, 8), then (12, 8), then UP to Row 2, then LEFT into Pit 1.
+3. Return to Boulder 1: Push UP to (11, 5), then LEFT to (10, 5), then UP to (10, 1), then RIGHT to (11, 1), then DOWN into Pit 1.

 ## Boulder 2 (ID 2) -> Pit 2 (4, 7)
 1. Move to (8, 8).